 Our Analysis and Test Results

-The Nikon Monarch 5 8x42 earned a high overall score in our testing, besting every other model in its price range and even rivaling some models that cost considerably more.
+The Nikon Monarch 5 8x42 earned a high overall score in our testing, standing out for solid performance in its price range, and even rivaling some binoculars that cost considerably more.

-The Monarch 5 is exceptionally clear, earning it a high score o.
+The Monarch 5 is exceptionally clear, earning it a high score in this metric.
 It's able to produce a crisp and striking image that really pops.
-In our testing we were easily able to pick out inconspicuous identification marks on small birds, and could even count individual pine needles at 100 feet.
-The Monarch 5 lost out on a higher score because it does present just a bit of blurring around the extreme edges of the image, which makes it just slightly less immersive than the images produced by the top tier models.
-However, this feels like a very small sacrifice considering how much less expensive these bins are.
+In our testing, we could easily pick out inconspicuous identification marks on small birds and could even count individual pine needles at 100 feet.
+The Monarch 5 presents a slight bit of blurring around the extreme edges of the image, which makes it slightly less immersive than the images produced by the top-tier models.
+However, this feels like a very small sacrifice, considering how much more affordable these bins are.

-When compared to other binoculars in this price range, the Monarch 5 is just as clear or clearer.
-For example, it is equally as clear as the $270 Vortex Diamondback 8x42 and has much less edge blurring than the Athlon Midas 8x42.
+Compared to other binoculars in this price range, the Monarch 5 is just as clear or clearer.
+For example, it is equally as clear as the Vortex Diamondback 8x42 and has much less edge blurring than the Athlon Midas G2 8x42.

-This is where the Monarch 5 really separates itself from other binoculars in the same price range.
-The Monarch 5's impressive brightness earned a score of 8 out of 10, outpacing its main competitors like the Vortex Diamondback 8x42 and Athlon Midas 8x42, both of which scored 7 out of 10.
+This is where the Monarch 5 separates itself from other binoculars in the same price range.
+Its impressive brightness earns it a solid score, and it outpaces its main competitors like the Vortex Diamondback 8x42 and Athlon Midas 8x42.

-We think the Monarch 5 is the cheapest pair of bins you'll find that can still produce truly good images at dawn on an overcast day.
-To get any better you're going to have to spend a lot more money on something like the Vortex Viper.
+We think the Monarch 5 is one of the most affordable pairs of bins you'll find that can still produce truly good images at dawn on an overcast day.
+To get any better, you're going to have to spend a lot more money.

 Ease of Adjustment

-Overall the Monarch 5 is slightly more comfortable to hold than its main, similarly priced competitors.
-The small thumb indents on the Vortex Diamondback 8x42 can't match teh Monarch's ergonomic feel, and the Athlon Midas feels a bit too small for those with larger hands.
+Overall, the Monarch 5 is comfortable to hold.
+The small thumb indents on the Vortex Diamondback 8x42 can't match the Monarch's ergonomic feel, and the Athlon Midas G2 feels a bit too small for those with larger hands.

 Close Focus Range

 This is one area where the Monarch 5 8x42 is slightly below average.
-The close focus range of 7.8 feet, doesn't feel particularly limiting in day to day use, but it might cost you a fantastic look at an interesting bug that happens to land near you.
-It also doesn't quite live up the close focus ranges of the Vortex Diamondback 8x42 and the Athlon Midas 8x42, which boast 4.5 and 6.5 feet, respectively.
+The close focus range of 7.8 feet doesn't feel particularly limiting in day-to-day use, but it might cost you a fantastic look at an interesting bug that happens to land near you.
+It also doesn't quite live up to the close focus ranges of other similarly priced models.

 Field of View

-Here again the Monarch 5 is slightly behind the competition.
-Its field of view at 1000 yards is 330 feet, well short of the 420 and 426 foot fields of view on the Vortex Diamondback 8x42 and the Athlon Midas 8x42.
-However, while these differences are noticeable when looking at a far away landscapes, they're almost indiscernible when looking at something a couple of hundred feet away.
+Here again, the Monarch 5 is slightly behind the competition.
+Its field of view at 1000 yards is 330 feet, well short of the 393 and 426-foot fields of view on the Vortex Diamondback 8x42 and the Athlon Midas 8x42.
+However, while these differences are noticeable when looking at far-away landscapes, they're almost indiscernible when looking at something a couple hundred feet away.

-$300 is a common budget for those looking to make an investment in a good pair of bins, and we think the Nikon Monarch 5 8x42 is the best way to spend that budget.
-Combining good construction, a nice focus knob, high quality glass and great low light performance, the Monarch 5 will be able to keep up no matter where your adventures take you.
+These fall within a common budget for those looking to invest in a good pair of bins, and we think the Nikon Monarch 5 8x42 is a great way to spend that budget.
+Combining good construction, a nice focus knob, high-quality glass, and great low-light performance, the Monarch 5 will be able to keep up no matter where your adventures take you.